vozbu/libslave/README.md

      into your mysql include directory.

  * The headers of the boost libraries (http://www.boost.org).
-   At the minimum, you will need at least the any.hpp and bind.hpp.
+   At the minimum, you will need at least the any.hpp.
    If boost_unit_test_framework and boost_thread is
    found, tests will be built.